 After pooches, it is horses who get to don suits and look pretty.
 We literally fell out of our chairs when we saw this sprinter Hay List being paraded in a wetsuit at Australia’s Flemington Racecourse.
 But the new fancy attire isn’t all vanity as it is designed to assist the thoroughbred’s recovery from races and strenuous training gallops.
-The designers of the suit have taken their cue from athletes in sports who use similar compression suits to aid recovery and muscle fatigue.
-The compression suit designed with cutting edge technology is the creation by Hidez, a firm in Windsor, New South Wales.
+The suit designers have taken their cue from athletes in sports who use similar compression suits to aid recovery and muscle fatigue.
+The compression suit designed with cutting-edge technology is the creation of Hidez, a firm in Windsor, New South Wales.

 The Hidez Recovery Suit has zippers everywhere and takes about 90 seconds to put on.
-The garment worth $948 was tried on by Hay List for a couple of weeks and they have also noticed a considerable improvement in his performance.
-Well, I think it is a nice suit really, but animals have a natural way of recovery and a suit is rather unnecessary attire for them especially during races.
+Hay List tried on the garment worth $948 for a couple of weeks, and they have also noticed a considerable improvement in his performance.
+Well, I think it is a nice suit, really, but animals have a natural way of recovery, and a suit is a rather unnecessary attire for them, especially during races.